 Flat roof replacement is cheaper per square metre but the material choice matters a lot:

-If you have a flat roof, felt is the cheapest option but you'll likely be replacing it again within 15 years.
-GRP or EPDM costs more initially but it's the better long-term decision for most homeowners.
+If you have a flat roof, felt is the cheapest option but you will likely be replacing it again within 15 years.
+GRP or EPDM costs more initially but it is the better long-term decision for most homeowners.

 The costs most quotes don't mention upfront